juanjosegarciaripoll/emacs-build/README.md

 - It eliminates the library files (*.a).
 - It strips the executable files and DLL's from debugging information.

+### Considerations

+- Upgrade your MSYS/Mingw installation with `pacman -Su` before running this script.
+- There are implicit dependencies.
+  - `--clone` is required to get the sources
+  - `--deps` is assumed to be run before `--pack-all`
+- Extensions can be built separately from Emacs.
+- Zip files are stored in `./zips`
+  - `emacs-xx-xxxx-deps.zips` is the file with optional libraries (png, jpeg, etc) used by Emacs.
+  - `emacs-xx-xxxx-nodeps.zip` is a bare Emacs installation.
+It runs even if the 'deps' file is not used
+  - `emacs-xx-xxxx-full.zip` is a complete Emacs installation, with the optional libraries and all extensions (pdf-tools, mu, etc) you mentioned in the command line.
+  - `pdf-tools-xxxx.zip` and others are the Zip files for the extensions.
+They can be unpacked inside an Emacs installation, but may assume that 'deps' have also been unpacked.

 ## TO-DO